MBODM/youtube-info-js/README.md

 - The module is written as an ES6 module, using export and import.
 - The module makes use of *promises* and *async/await*.
 - The module makes use of the *node-fetch* npm package (see https://www.npmjs.com/package/node-fetch).
+- The module makes use of JSDoc documentation, for better Editor/IDE support.
+- The module was developed with VS Code.

 ### Motivation
 My intention to write such a module, was the simple fact, that every npm package (for such a job) just failed for me.